Pericarditis diagnosis

-Healthcare providers have specific ways of determining if you are experiencing a pericarditis flare.
+Healthcare providers have specific ways of determining if you are experiencing a pericarditis flare

 Ruling out heart attack